Hi and thanks for visiting PhillyFoodporn.com, a food blog for adults based out of always-sunny Philadelphia, PA!

 For those of you who don’t know, my name is Andrew Alexander and I’ve been covering Philly’s local food and entertainment scene for years.
 Since starting PhillyFoodporn.com, I’ve been lucky enough to earn myself a substantial following through my writing and social media antics (@PhillyFoodporn on Instagram and Twitter).
 Unlike some food bloggers, I’ve actually worked in the food industry for years, most of it being front-of-house as a server at the world famous Laff House Comedy Club, which was once home to many comedy legends such as Kevin Hart, deon Cole, and TuRae Gordon.
 I’ve met some of the best people I know in the food industry and it would a be a disservice to them and their livelihoods if I ever put their hard work in vein or otherwise disrespect their way of life by being another phony who’s only in this for followers and other imaginary internet points.

-My articles tend to be long so please bare with me as I try to get them on here as frequently as possible.
 As I’ve stated before, I try not to post anything that I think you could do without so consider all my articles as things I truly think you could benefit from knowing.
 I sincerely appreciate all of the support I’ve received over the years from the industry as well as my readers.
 I hope you enjoy reading my stories as much as I did writing them.

 Thanks again, and welcome to PhillyFoodporn.com!